OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 2. On the left menu, go to `oktaice.local` > `Partners`.

 3. Confirm that the `Partners OU` contains six users.

-4. Optionally, access your org and confirm that the partner users do not exist in Okta, since they were not imported via the AD Agent since you did not select this OU for import in Module 6.

 ### Validate your AD FS Configuration